 When my fertile window was no longer, I then went out and bought every single pregnancy test I could find and stored them neatly in my bathroom.
 I tested about a week early and on about the 3rd day of testing, there was a very faint line on that pregnancy test!
 I was pregnant again!

 But what I had not thought about, was the FEAR I would also feel with the joy.
 The fear of losing another baby.
 The fear of not knowing.
 The fear of EVERYTHING that a pregnancy could or could not bring.
 I was terrified.

 I remember at my first appointment, I had a long talk with my doctor.
 I made sure she understood my fears and told her she would probably be seeing a lot of me, more so than the average pregnant woman, because of my fears.
 She was thankfully okay with that.

 During my whole pregnancy, I went to the ER numerous times because I feared the baby was not moving enough or that he was moving too much.
 I because of a regular and known face in the ER.
-But, this was something I HAD to do to ensure my baby sticking with me.
+But, this was something I HAD to do to ensure my baby stuck with me.
 Staying inside me to grow and get healthy and big.

 Between each child I had live, I have had a miscarriage in between each one.
 One before my son was born, one between my son and daughter, and one between my daughter and youngest.
 And, most recently, one after my last born.
 Each of my kids are rainbow babies <3

 I remember waking up partly through my second D&C and hearing ‘sucking sounds‘.
 I will NEVER forget this, ever.
 It haunts me to this day knowing those sounds were of my precious baby being pulled from my uterus to who knows where.